Astro-drod/Astro-s-plant-and-zombie-spawner-PvZ-fusion-3.4.2-/README.md

 3. Download the latest `Plant_and_Zombie_Spawner.dll` file.
 4. Place the `.dll` file into your game's `Mods` folder.
 5. Launch the game and enjoy the chaos
-# 🚀 Astro Ultimate Spawner v100.0.2 (The Final Update)
+# 🚀 Astro Ultimate Spawner v1.0.1

 Welcome to the ultimate version of the Astro Spawner!
 This update brings massive performance boosts and exact Almanac names.